 As we mentioned above, the most important evidence to collect at the accident scene is photographs of the scene and witness names and contact information, as well as the other motorist’s phone number and car insurance information.
 Other important documents to be collected include a copy of the police report, copies of medical expenses and reports, car repair receipts, and so forth, but your attorneys will in most cases prefer to collect those items for you.

 If you are not able to collect evidence at the scene of the accident due to shock, injury, or any other reason, don’t panic.
-Our car accident attorneys at Kaufman & McPherson are extremely experienced in evidence gathering.
+Our West Virginia car accident attorneys are extremely experienced in evidence gathering.
 We can track down witnesses for interviews and statements, collect medical and police reports, gather security footage, and find any other relevant evidence on your behalf for your car accident claim.

 Do I Still Need to See a Doctor Even if I Don’t Think I Was Injured?

 Yes, you should see a doctor after any car accident.
 Bodily injuries might not be immediately evident after a crash due to adrenaline or shock masking the pain.
 You may also have sustained internal injuries or a concussion, which could cause major problems if left untreated.

 Obviously, if you sustained any serious injuries in the accident, you will be transported to the hospital right away, but even if you walk away from the accident you should still seek medical attention.
 Insurance companies and the court will look at your medical records surrounding the crash to ensure that any injury sustained was in fact caused by the car crash, and the medical bills will help determine your settlement amount.

 If you are given a citation at the scene of the vehicle accident, remain calm and cooperate with law enforcement officers.
 Accepting the ticket does not mean that you admit guilt or fault for the accident, and you can later contest the ticket in traffic court if you feel that the citation was unwarranted.